byui-cse/cse212-csharp/docs/lesson11/prepare-hints.md

 {% include image.html url="solution-files.png" description="Shows switching to the Files view" caption="Select Files to view the markdown files in the solution" %}

+## My IPlaylist Interface is not working

+The c# solution file defines projects.
+Each project is a library or an executable, and they might reference each other to use classes defined in other projects.
+Our solution puts the `Menu`, `IPlaylist`, and `Song` classes in the `Common` project.
+Some projects may not have references to this `Common` project.
+To add the reference, right-click on the project, then **Add**, then **Reference...**.

+{% include image.html url="add-reference.png" description="Shows adding a reference to Common" caption="Adding a reference to one of your projects to another project" %}

+***Note for Spring 2025 Semester***

+Spring 2025 project was missing the following references:
+* `Playlist2` needs to reference `Common`
+* `Playlist2Test` needs to reference `Playlist2`
+* `Playlist3` needs to reference `Common`
+* `Playlist3Test` needs to reference `Playlist3`

+Alternately, you can **Sync Fork** your repository to update your local repository.

 ## Using Markdown Language
 The Markdown language is commonly used to develop documentation.
 The purpose of requiring Markdown for your report is to give you experience using this language.
 Using a simple editor and the knowledge of a little bit of syntax, you can create documents with headers, bulleted lists, links, bold text, tables and pictures.
 A common place to see Markdown documents is in GitHub repositories.
 GitHub automatically interprets the Markdown file and displays as intended.